 Purpose is the REASON.
 For which something is done or created is the GOAL.

 There are a few common misconceptions about what it means to find your purpose.
-They say, “Find your purpose and you will have fulfillment.
-This statement is true.
-They say, “Follow your passion and you will never have to work a day in your life.
+Some say, “Find your purpose and you will have fulfillment.
+Others may say, “Follow your passion and you will never have to work a day in your life.

 Discover Your Interests

 Growing up I was always interested in people and personal development.
 When I was old enough to get a job I excelled in entry-level fields revolving around customer service.

 I became interested in the way people think and the reasons behind why they do what they do.
 I always wanted to be a helping vessel to someone in a way that I did not have growing up.

 After much prayer, while I was in college, my interests led me to switch my major to social work.